google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/client-hints/index.md

 and `Downlink` client hints.”
 Don’t worry about the specific hints themselves.
 We’ll get to those in a moment.

+Note: In order for client hints to work at all, your site must be served over HTTPS!

 You can set these opt-in headers in any back-end language.
 For example, [PHP’s `header` function](http://php.net/manual/en/function.header.php) could be used.
 You could even set these opt-in headers with [the `http-equiv`